-What you should be VERY wary about is moving a granite slab once it's installed; it's a recipe for breakage and going over-budget.
+You should always be wary about moving a granite slab once it's installed; that is a recipe for breakage, and unexpected costs. .
 Granite slabs are impossible to repair well once they're seriously cracked, chipped or damaged.
-Separating them from the cabinet frames is a delicate — and sometimes impossible — job that places granite at risk.
-Also, odds are that removing your granite will void your manufacturer's warranty and that is a big no-no in case you need it down the road.
+Separating them from the cabinet frames is a risky and delicate — and sometimes impossible — job.
+Keep in mind too, that removing your granite can void your manufacturer's warranty.

 - Your existing cabinets will be reinforced.
-There are very few occasions when cabinet refacing isn't a possibility, and only occur when your cabinet frames have been water damaged or structurally injured beyond repair.
-In all other instances, our crew will use a proprietary cabinet frame reinforcement process, which will bulk up your existing cabinet frames if needed.
-This will leave your "new" cabinets as strong—or stronger—as fully custom cabinet options.
+There are very few occasions when cabinet refacing isn't a possibility, and they only occur when your cabinet frames have been water damaged or structurally unstable beyond repair.
+In all other instances, our crew will use a proprietary cabinet frame reinforcement process, which will strengthen your existing cabinet frames.

 - You can have any look you want.
 There isn't a single style or aesthetic that cabinet refacing can't give you.
-We work with beautiful hardwood cabinets, practically indestructible laminate cabinet doors, and we even offer cabinet door options that look just like metal!
-Door styles range from ultra-traditional to über-modern, complementing any design style.
+We work with beautiful laminates, hardwoods and practically indestructible maintenance-free cabinet doors.
+Our door styles complement any design style, from traditional, transitional, contemporary, modern, complementing and more.

-- It's a sustainable kitchen renovation option.
-Cabinet refacing is markedly more sustainable (aka: eco-friendly) than full cabinet replacement options.
-With the latter option, we have to rip out every single component of your old cabinets—much of which functions just fine—in order to install brand new materials.
-What a waste, and what an unnecessary contribution to the landfill.
-With cabinet refacing, the majority of the cabinet frame and structural components are re-purposed, and the only thing we need to "replace" are the doors and finishes.
+- It's the most sustainable kitchen renovation option.
+Cabinet refacing is a much more environmentally friendly solution than almost every full-cabinet replacement option available.
+With a full-cabinet-rip-out remodel, every single component of your old cabinets is disassembled and removed.
+Much of existing cabinet boxes function just fine, so there often is no need to install all brand-new everything.
+With cabinet refacing, the majority of the cabinet frames and structural components are re-purposed and saved from the landfill, and the only thing we need to "replace" are the most visible parts of your cabinetry.